Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 Ion Exchange Chromatography

-Ion exchange chromatography or ion chromatography procedure is based on differences in potential between various ions for an ion exchange resin packed in a column.
-The ion exchange chromatography principle is used mainly for purification of the protein molecule, water softening, and separation of metal.
-The separation of organic compounds such as amino acids is also done by this procedure.
-Cation and anion exchange chromatography are the two types of ion exchange chromatography.
+Ion exchange chromatography or ion chromatography principle is based on differences in potential between various ions for an ion exchange resin packed in a column.
+The ion exchange chromatography procedure or instrumentation is used mainly for the purification of the protein molecule, water softening, and separation of metal.
+The separation of organic compounds or biomolecules such as amino acids and nucleotides is also done by this procedure.
+Cation and anion exchange chromatography are the two types of ion exchange process.
+The cation exchange chromatography procedure is used for the separation of metal cations such as zirconium, hafnium, niobium, and tantalum.
+Anion exchange chromatography is used for the separation of anions.

 Ion exchange chromatography procedure for purification or separation of protein

-The ion exchange chromatography procedure is used for the purification of protein in the following way,
+The ion exchange chromatography procedure or technique is used for the purification of protein in the following way,

 • An impure protein sample is loaded on the ion exchange chromatography column given above the picture.